shelleyhoover/UPP465/Lessons/LogMapElements.md

       - Not required but strongly recommended: A good practice is to save an original, complete untouched copy of the data in your project folder.
 In your project log, describe where this original data is saved & where the data you're editing is saved so you can access it later.

 3. Detail the visualization method
-      - I'm telling you what methods to use, so I know what methods you're going to be using!
-This section is mostly for future you.
+      - This section is mostly for future you.
 I often reference old project logs to remember how I did something.
       - Required: list what tool you're using (e.g. ArcGIS Online Web Map Builder Classic), and any additional templates/tools (Storybuilder Cascade Template)
       - Strongly Recommended: Note and/or take screenshots of the processes and steps you're using.
       - There is no singular right way to do this, and what you include/detail will depend on what the future use of the log will be: